All applicants seeking admission to Southeastern Technical College must be at least 16 years of age at the time of application submission.

 - Texas Private School Accreditation Commission

-- A public school regulated by a school system and state department of education
+- Distance Education Training Council, or from a public school regulated by a school system and state department of education.

 Submit official college transcripts from all previously attended colleges to the Admissions Office.
 Click here for a transcript request form.